We use cookies on this site to enhance your experience.

 Students with more complex accommodations or those not easily transferred to the Laurier learning environment will be required to meet with the Inkake Coordinator or an Accessible Learning consultant.
 Students may also be asked to submit supporting documentation for accommodations, including documentation submitted to UW or new documentation.

-Please contact the Accessible Learning Intake Coordinator with any questions.
+Please contact the Intake Coordinator with any questions.

-Documentation must include all the pages, be legible and uploaded in a single PDF file.
-If taking photos of your documentation, convert the photos to a single PDF file.
+Documentation must: (a) include all the pages, (b) be legible and, (c) uploaded in a single PDF file.
+Convert photos to a single PDF file if submitting photos of your documentation.

-Accessible Learning will not review documentation that is illegible or missing pages.
+Accessible Learning will not review illegible or incomplete documentation.

 If you: